 Aim for the center of the chest just above the brisket.
 Head shots should be avoided as far as possible partly due to the relative small sweet spot to where the brain can be reached, and partly due to the hardness of the boss if the shot is slightly high.

 Cape buffalo charges hunter

 Below are a few pictures of the buffalo charges hunter video below.
-The hunter was 24 yards from the buffalo when the first shot was taken.
+The hunter was 23 paces from the buffalo when the first shot was taken.
 By the time the buffalo fell, six shots were fired in a question of almost three seconds.
-By then the buffalo lay at four yards from the hunter.
+By then the buffalo lay at four paces from the hunter.

 Read about the bow hunter who was charged by a Cape buffalo

 Cape buffalo hunting videos

 Below are two Cape buffalo hunting videos depicting two completely different scenarios.
 One is a Cape buffalo attack video of buffalo hunting gone wrong, and the other is a Cape buffalo video of a buffalo hunt with a happy ending.
 It would be pure speculation if the reason for the charge was due to a good or a bad first shot.

 Tips for hunting Cape buffalo South Africa

 Larger Cape buffalo herds can be more difficult to stalk for obvious reasons.
 Solitary bulls (often referred to as dagga boys) can be extremely aggressive and may charge unprovoked.
 Bachelor herds of between 3 and 10 animals are common and are equally as difficult to stalk.
 Archery hunting Cape buffalo is on the increase and in such a case you can hunt Cape buffalo from a hide or blind, or walk-and-stalk for a more traditional bow hunting experience.

 Any sudden movements will attract the attention of a weary buffalo so try and keep the Mopane flies away from your eyes, ears and nostrils.
 If you are hunting 2 X 1 it will be common courtesy for the second hunter to refrain from accompanying the tracker, PH and first hunter on the final approach.